Asian shares mostly lower despite US markets rally

-TOKYO (AP) — Asian shares have turned lower after early gains, despite the overnight jump on Wall Street.
+TOKYO (AP) — Asian shares turned mostly lower after early gains Friday, despite the overnight jump on Wall Street.
 Worries over corporate earnings, trade and the outlook for growth weighed on sentiment.

 WALL STREET: The rally wiped out a large part of the market's plunge from the day before.
 The S&P 500 index jumped 1.9 percent to 2,705.57.
 The Dow Jones Industrial Average rose 1.6 percent to 24,984.55 and the Nasdaq surged 3 percent to 7,318.34 after its biggest drop in seven years.